Rchardon/RebirthItemTracker/README.md

 * You can't see rerolled items with D4 in Repentance.

-* Tracker doesn't work perfectly with co-op mode, transformation counts will most likely be wrong
+* Tracker doesn't work perfectly with co-op mode, transformation counts will most likely be wrong.

+* Duplicated active items that should count in transformations will not be counted properly in Repentance.